irvall/go2uk/README.md

 # go2uk
 UK's traffic light system in your command line.
 For tracking current corona restrictions when travelling to United Kingdom.
+Creates a local DB file that by default only rewrites itself after a day or six hours of recent fetch.

 ## Setup